 Policymaking Simulations put citizens in their elected officials’ shoes by simulating the process they go through in making policy decisions – getting briefed, hearing arguments, coming to decisions – using an online instrument called a “policymaking simulation.”
 VOP has worked with the Program for Public Consultation to develop simulations on the following issues, give one a try.
 At the end of each simulation, please take the opportunity to email your members of Congress and make your voice heard.

 This simulation gives you the opportunity to evaluate some of the proposals in the recent legislation (that did pass) to reform taxes.
-Some of these overlap with the Revenue section in the Federal Budget simulation, but in this case you will evaluate the arguments surrounding this proposed legislation.
+Some of these overlap with the Revenue section in the Federal Budget simulation, but in this case you will also evaluate the arguments for and against each proposal.

 Whether to reduce the overall tax revenues by $1.5 trillion over the next decade